vittorioPiotti/PathGraph-JavaFX/README.md

 > );
 > ```

-> The status can be
+> The response status can be
 >
 > ```java
 > (int) UtilitiesCapture.INTERRUPT;     /* (0) process interrupted */